What do we collect on children and how do we communicate this?

 We provide the ability for the user to share projects privately between student and teacher on our platform.
 When a user submits Content to the platform, that Content may include personal information, such as the user’s image, voice, or name.
 A user should not include personal information in Content they upload to the Applications.
 Examples of uploaded Content that may include personal information are projects, lessons, images, videos, comments, and questions & responses generated within the Applications.
 SAM Labs does not allow public access to any user-generated content.
 If unpermitted access is discovered, it should be reported to SAM Labs immediately; SAM Labs reserve the right to delete the projects.
 This is to ensure safety and privacy at all times.

 Collecting Information Automatically

 In the event SAM Labs wishes to collect personal information from a child online, for internal purposes, we will first seek a teacher’s consent by email.
 In the email, we will explain what information we are collecting, how we plan to use it, how the parent can provide consent, and how the parent can revoke consent.
 If we do not receive parental consent within a reasonable time, we will remove the parent contact information (unless the parent has separately signed up using that email address for marketing emails or has otherwise provided that information on another SAM Labs site or in connection with another SAM Labs service) and any other associated information from our active servers.

 Teacher, Instructor, Or Other Adult Consent In Lieu Of A Parent

 With regard to school activities, COPPA allows teachers and school administrators to act in the stead of parents to provide consent for the collection of personal information from children.
-SAM Labs verifies the identity of teachers through a two-step identification process.
+SAM Labs verifies the identity of teachers based on what the District Administrator or School Administrator provides in order to provision the subscription.
 For more information on parental rights with respect to a child’s educational record under the Family Educational Rights and Privacy Act (FERPA), please visit the FERPA site.

 How We Use Your Child’s Information